caylemh/React-Indecision-App/README.md

 5. Stateless Functional Components:

-        - Introduciton to stateless functional components and their uses.
+        - Introduction to stateless functional components and their uses.
 Exploring life-cycle methods and working with data (saving & loading data).

 6. Webpack: